The Year of Isabella I of Castile – Isabella & King Henry IV (Part one)

 On 21 April 1425, Henry was installed as Prince of Asturias, a title previously held by his elder sisters in turn.
 Unfortunately, very little is known about Henry’s early years.
 Bishop Lope Barrientos acted as his principal tutor, and he was in the care of his ayo, Pedro Fernández de Córdoba, Lord of Baeno.
 When the latter died in 1435, he was replaced by Alvaro de Luna, who de facto put Juan de Cerenzuela, Ruy Diaz de Menzoa and Pedro Manuel in charge.
 Juan Pacheco was also introduced into the prince’s entourage.

 Henry was just 11 years old when his father began negotiations for his marriage to Blanche of Navarre (later known as Queen Blanche II of Navarre).
 The wedding took place four years later, on 15 September 1440.
 At the time, there was trouble brewing between father and son, and one chronicler wrote, “Juan Pacheco turned him from the opinion and obedience of the lord king his father, and he himself managed the reconciliation.
 And he did this since he wanted to gain from the King some large gifts and grants, and with this technique, he gained and advanced so much, that in the space of six years, making an about-face each year, he arrived to be marquis… of Villena, and lord of other great towns and places…”1 From around this time, until the death of King John, there were four blocs: the King with Alvaro de Luna, Henry and Juan Pacheco, the greater Castillian nobles and the Infantes of Aragon.
 Henry’s mother, Maria, also often opposed the King and sometimes sided with Henry; other times, she sided with the Infantes.
 All had their own purpose, but this is perhaps too much for now.
-After King John married Isabella of Aragon in 1447, he turned against Alvaro de Luna.
+After King John married Isabella of Portugal in 1447, he turned against Alvaro de Luna.
 Alvaro was eventually overthrown and beheaded in 1453.

 That same year, Henry managed to secure a divorce from his wife, Blanche.
 They had been married for 13 years, but the marriage had reportedly remained unconsummated.
 Henry implied that Blanche had somehow rendered him impotent, although this was limited to relations involving his wife.
 Despite his best efforts to blame it on Blanche, this also caused rumours about his own virility, which continued to plague him for many years to come.2 Blanche endured a medical examination to prove her continued virginity.
 The divorce became final on 13 November 1453 after an appeal to the Pope.
 Blanche was sent home in disgrace, where she eventually succeeded as Queen in her own right, although she was being held captive by then.